 A medallion signature guarantee is an extra level of security to prevent the unauthorized transfer of your assets.
 You can obtain a one at a local financial institution with which you have an account.
 You will need to bring a statement from your current IRA provider to obtain a medallion signature guarantee.

-You can read more about medallion signature guarantees here.
+Read more about medallion signature guarantees.

 An IRA is essentially a trust account – an account set aside for a beneficiary (you) for a later time – that receives tax-advantaged benefits in exchange for complying with contribution and distribution restrictions.
-As such, there is a necessity to ensure the IRA account is administered properly with regards to IRS requirements, which is why we use Sunwest Trust as our IRA administrator custodian.
+As such, there is a necessity to ensure the IRA account is administered properly with regards to IRS requirements, which is why we use Millennium Trust Company, LLC as our IRA administrator custodian.
 The funds themselves are held and managed by Betterment, who is the broker-dealer custodian.